Tuition and Aid

 For questions on the Biden Administration Student Loan Debt Relief Program, please visit StudentAid.gov/DebtRelief

 The application for financial aid at Concordia begins with the FAFSA.
-The FAFSA is available on Oct.
-1 of each year, and we recommend completing the FAFSA as soon as possible after Oct 1.
+The FAFSA is available in December of each year, and we recommend completing the FAFSA as soon as it's available.
 Make sure to select the correct academic year when completing the FAFSA as more than one academic year will be available to choose.